NupurGour654/PRODIGY_WD_01/README.md

 Home Page: Display a list of featured restaurants.

-Restaurant Page: Show details of a specific restaurant, including menu items.g3ey32yu
+Restaurant Page: Show details of a specific restaurant, including menu items.

 Search Functionality: Search for restaurants by name or cuisine.